Feed your sourdough starter 4-12 hours before starting this recipe.

 Spread the cherry compote evenly over the dough, avoiding using too much excess liquid to minimize mess.

-200 Grams Cherry compote
+200 g cherry compote

 Fold the right side of the dough into the center, then fold the left side over the first fold.